-What is sustainable agriculture?
+What is Sustainable Agriculture?

 Sustainable farming is an efficient and productive way, but at the same time also a competitive way, to produce safe and high quality agricultural products.
-It protects and improves the natural environment, the economic and social conditions of the farmers and their families and also, in turn, the employees and local communities.
+It protects and improves the natural environment, the economic and social conditions of the farmers and their families.
+Thus also, in turn, the employees and local communities.

-What are the elements of Sustainable farming?
+What are the Elements of Sustainable Farming?

 The main elements of sustainable farming would include economic, social and environmental considerations.

 1. Economic: the crops and varieties that are being cultivated should be suited to the local growing conditions.
 The farming system should be economically viable for the local farmer.
 The net farm income must be adequate to provide the farmer with an acceptable standard of living.
 The ultimate goal being one which ensures an annual investment, which enables and facilitates improvement in the productivity of the soil, water conditions, other vital resources and the well-being of the farmers involved.